-Since the death of her maternal grandmother and birth of her niece in 2017, Ramgopal has turned her attention to atavistic questions of motherhood and personal legacy with projects like A Half-Light Chorus, a sound installation she created for Experimental Sound Studio in Chicago’s Lincoln Park Conservatory that featured vocalists imitating the calls of birds from India and Sanskrit literature.
-These projects accompanied multidisciplinary ensemble shows that herald a shift in Ramgopal’s storytelling—one that eschews electronics and synths and embraces the warmth of the sruti box, unprocessed vocals, and performance art and dance.
+Since the death of her maternal grandmother and birth of her niece in 2017, Ramgopal has turned her attention to atavistic questions of motherhood and personal legacy with sound installations like last year’s A Half-Light Chorus.
+Commissioned by Experimental Sound Studio for Chicago’s Lincoln Park Conservatory, it included a four-channel composition that featured vocalists imitating the calls of birds from India and Sanskrit literature.
+The opening and closing for the installation accompanied site-specific performances by multidisciplinary ensembles of musicians and dancers.

-Buy Lykanthea's debut EP Migration at https://lykanthea.bandcamp.com.
+Download Lykanthea's debut EP Migration for free from https://lykanthea.bandcamp.com.